shonfeder/shonfeder_net/site/md/posts.md

 >
 > (Martin Heidegger, *The Question Concerning Technology*)

+## [Configuration Files in Terms of User Empowerment][3] -- 2020-11-30

+- An argument for safe, programmable configuration formats, based on a framing of configuration as a way of empowering users.

 ## [A Lightweight OCaml Webapp Tutorial][2] -- 2020-01-05

 - A boring, backend-only webapp using Opium, Caqti, and Tyxml